My Story

 Iterative, Not Prescribed

 No organization gets a template.
-Every engagement starts with listening, observing, and building an empirical understanding before designing any intervention.
+Every engagement starts with listening, observing, and building empirical understanding before designing any intervention.